Paul Oliver Eisler

 A lawyer for trade associations and other industry groups in Washington, D.C., Paul has advised clients on legislation, judicial opinions, and proceedings before a wide variety of government agencies.
 The solid majority of his industry clients have been stakeholders in the communications and technology sectors.
 Combining knowledge of policy and law, his work has defined processes for fostering public-private partnerships, promoting civil society engagement, and increasing cooperation among diverse stakeholders.
 His legal insights have been instrumental in the development of best practices and other guidelines for industry.

 Entrepreneurs have hired Paul to help them choose advantageous business structures.
 Clients with high net worth estates, valued at millions of dollars, have benefited from intense planning to protects their interests.
 Paul also has considerable experience helping parties resolve disputes without litigation.
 On behalf of nonprofit clients, he has corresponded with the IRS and the Maryland State Department of Assessments and Taxation for the purpose of seeking tax-exempt status.

 CREDENTIALS & ASSOCIATIONS

-Paul has consistently remained a member in good standing with the District of Columbia and Maryland bars.
-He has voluntarily joined numerous professional organizations for attorneys, including the American Bar Association, the Maryland Bar Association, the Federal Communications Bar Association, and the American Association of Jewish Lawyers and Jurists.
+Paul is a member of both the District of Columbia and Maryland bars.
+He has joined voluntary professional organizations for attorneys, including the American Bar Association, the Maryland Bar Association, the Federal Communications Bar Association, and the American Association of Jewish Lawyers and Jurists.

-Paul is a magna cum laude graduate of the Pennsylvania State University, where he was Chief Justice of the Student Court and earned a Bachelor of Humanities in just three years with a major in English.
-He was also a graduate of the honors program and wrote his thesis on themes of law and justice in classic American literature.
+He is a magna cum laude graduate of the Pennsylvania State University, where he was Chief Justice of the Student Court and earned a Bachelor of Humanities in three years with a major in English.
+He was a graduate of the honors program and wrote his thesis on themes of law and justice in classic American literature.